uav4geo/GCPEditorPro/README.md

 - Import GPS measurements from CSV
 - Easy/fast image selection
 - Create GCPs from scratch by clicking on a map
-- Detect GCPs in the images (checkerboard pattern)
+- Filter and sort images by distance from GCPs
-- Filter and sort images by distance from the GCP
+- Automatically detect GCPs in images (experimental, checkerboard patterns only)
 - Custom basemap selector
 - Geocoder
 - Import existing GCP Files